arkig/spark-ec2/packer/README.md

 image-variables.sh
 ```

-Then just call this script:
+You may also need to alter `spark-packer.json`, for example to change the region.

+Then call this script (you can call this script from any working directory and it will work):

 ```
 ./build_spark_amis.sh
 ```

-Note that you can call this script from any working directory and it will work.

 You should expect it to take a couple of hours to complete.
+Check that the AMI is registered in your AWS account (for the region).

 Please note that the resulting image is likely not compatible with the configuration in the original `spark-ec2` scripts.